laura-riedel/brain_age_1D-CNN/README.md

-# Master Thesis: Training + Evaluating a Lightweight 1D-CNN for Brain Age Prediction
+# Master Thesis: Evaluating a Lightweight 1D-CNN for Brain Age Prediction